 Disadvantages: Construction will likely require continuous pumping during construction, or a stream relocation pipe would need to be constructed outside the limits of culvert construction.
-How will this alternative effect AOP?

 2.5 Future Maintenance

 Maintenance for prefabricated structures is minimal.
 The Town will need to ensure the hydraulic opening is maintained and ensure aggradation and/or debris within the channel at the crossing is removed to ensure the structure can accommodate any potential flood flow.
 Similarly, the channel will need to be inspected regularly and after larger storm events for any evidence of scour along the footings of the open-bottom alternatives and replace any riprap that is displaced or washed away.